Close Menu

 However, SSDI is available to veterans who work and pay taxes.
 The amount of your income and assets does not matter in the SSDI program.
 You can apply for SSDI benefits as long as you are not working.
 There is no offset of SSDI benefits against service connected VA benefits.

 If you are wondering if VA disability benefits affect Social Security benefits, then the answer is yes.
 But only if you are already getting non-service connected VA benefits.
-There is an offset of SSDI for those who receive non-service connected VA benefits.
+There is an offset of SSDI for those who receive VA benefits that are not connected to service.
 The offset amount depends upon the amount of money you receive from each government program.

-CANNON DISABILITY LAW CAN HELP YOU WITH YOUR SOCIAL SECURITY DISABILITY CASE
+WE CAN HELP YOU WITH YOUR SOCIAL SECURITY CASE

-Our legal team understands the law and knows the problems you are facing if you cannot work.
+Our legal team understands the law and knows the problems you face when you cannot work.
 If you hire us to represent you and we do not win your case, then you do not owe us an attorney fee.
-Veterans serve our country and we believe they deserve the best lawyer to help them win benefits.
+Once again, you only pay an attorney fee if we win your SSD benefits.
+Disabled veterans serve our country.
+Therefore, our firm believes they deserve the best lawyers to help them win benefits.
+Hire us.
+We have decades of legal experience.

-If you want to find out more about our legal team, you are in the right place.
+If you want to find out about our legal team, you are in the right place.
 Dianna Cannon has 30 years of experience in Social Security law.
 She also has a license to practice law in 4 states.
 Andria Summers has 20 years of experience helping our clients on appeal and in court.
 Brett Bunkall has won hundreds of SSDI and SSI cases in Utah, Idaho and Nevada.
-Learn about Utah SSD benefits.
-Learn information about Nevada SSD benefits.
-Also, learn about filing for Idaho SSDI and SSI benefits.
+We have information for you about Utah SSD benefits and Nevada SSD benefits.
+Also, you can learn about filing for Idaho SSDI and SSI benefits.
 Finally, we have information about California SSD benefits and Colorado SSD benefits too.

-We represent Veterans in disability claims no matter where they live.
+We represent Veterans in SSDI claims no matter where they live.
 Although we can’t guarantee we will win your case, we will do our very best to help you through the appeal process.
-Contact us today to hire an SSD attorney with the experience to win your case.
+Contact us today.
+Hire an SSD attorney with the experience to win your case.

 Facebook Twitter LinkedIn